Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Results

-Table~\ref{tab:main_results} compares the performance of \codename with the previous state-of-the-art and the baseline prompting techniques.
-Repeating the experiments from \cite{suzgun2022challenging} with ChatGPT -- using the same human-engineered CoT prompts -- confirms the previous finding that few-shot in-context prompting improves the performance over zero-shot~\citep{gpt3} and that CoT prompting outperforms both zero-shot and few-shot prompting by a large margin.
-Human-written CoT prompting requires costly prompt engineering, as not all CoT recipes work equally well on LLMs~\citep{madaan2022,jojic2023gptTM}.
+We first compare the performance of \codename with all the baselines on five BBH tasks.
+As shown in Table~\ref{tab:main_results}, results confirm the previous finding that few-shot in-context prompting improves the performance over zero-shot~\citep{gpt3} and that CoT prompting outperforms both zero-shot and few-shot prompting by a large margin.
+However, human-written CoT prompting requires costly prompt engineering, as not all CoT recipes work equally well on LLMs~\citep{madaan2022,jojic2023gptTM}.
 Crucially, we show that using \codename, LLMs can achieve better performance compared to the existing CoT prompts, but without requiring any human guidance on how to solve problems step by step.
-Specifically, comparing the performance of ChatGPT using \codename with ChatGPT using the best human-written CoT prompts from \citet{suzgun2022challenging}, \codename achieves consistently higher scores on all tasks.
+Specifically, comparing the performance of ChatGPT using \codename versus the best human-written CoT prompts from \citet{suzgun2022challenging}, \codename achieves consistently higher scores on all tasks.

+\looseness=-1 Next, we compare \codename with self-consistency~(SC) decoding~\citep{wang2022self}.
+CoT+SC improves over CoT on two of the five tasks, but the improvements are not consistent.
+By contrast, \codename consistently outperforms CoT+SC by 2--26 points on all five tasks.

+Additionally, we compare \codename with existing prompt optimization algorithms.
+APO improves over zero-shot prompting on three out of five tasks but underperforms it on the two tasks where the model needs to search through a wide range of strategies to find effective solutions.
+By contrast, \codename consistently outperforms zero-shot and CoT prompting, and improves over APO by~20--43 points on all five tasks.
+When compared against Auto-CoT~\citep{zhang2022automatic}, \codename also archives higher accuracy by~+11 points on average.
+In summary, \codename outperforms strong decoding and prompt optimization baselines by~11--33 points on average.